-- During the 1st century AD, people of the Nusantara archipelago made about 50 meters large ships that could stand 4 to 7 meters out of water.
+- During the 1st century AD, the people of the Nusantara archipelago made about 50 meters large ships that could stand 4 to 7 meters out of water.
 The ships could carry more than 700 people and up to 250-ton cargo.
-Tanja sails were used in the ships, due to which it has the ability to sail against the wind direction.
+Tanja sails were used in the ships, due to which it could sail against the wind direction.

 - Between 800 and 700 BC, the ancient Egyptians invented the alphabet, which made communication easier.

 - During the Iron Age, red, blue, and yellow were the three major colors.
 They used the roots of madar plant for the production of red color.
 The blue color was derived from wood and the yellow color was obtained from the weld.
 Plants were immersed in hot water and the wool was then soaked in the dye bath.
 For fixing dyes, the Iron Age people may have used stale urine as a dye fixative or mordant.

 - The following are some of the tools used in Britain during the Iron Age:

 - Coins (the earliest coins discovered in Britain dates back to the 2nd century BC, and are made up of iron or bronze)